etternagame/etterna/README.md

 `xattr -d com.apple.quarantine ./Etterna*.dmg`

-Additionally, OpenSSL is a required dependency.
-It can be installed with Homebrew, using the following command:
-`brew install opensll`

-> NOTE: If you don't have Homebrew installed already, follow the instructions from [the Homebrew website](https://brew.sh).

 ### Linux

 Currently, the only supported way to play Etterna on a Linux based operating system is to install from source.
 Please follow the instructions in [Building](Docs/Building.md) to get started.